West Air Sweden Flight 294

-West Air Sweden Flight 294 was a cargo flight of a Canadair CRJ200 from Oslo to Tromsø, Norway that crashed on 8 January 2016.
+West Air Sweden Flight 294 was a cargo flight of a Bombardier CRJ200 from Oslo to Tromsø, Norway, that crashed on 8 January 2016.
 A malfunction in one of the inertial reference units had produced erroneous attitude indications on one of the instrument displays.
 The crew's subsequent response resulted in spatial disorientation, leading to the loss of control of the aircraft.
 Both crew members on board were killed.

 Aircraft and crew

-The aircraft was built in 1993 and was operated by Lufthansa CityLine as D‑ACLE until the end of 2006.
+The aircraft was built in 1993 as a CRJ-100 and was operated by Lufthansa CityLine as D‑ACLE until 2006.
 It had a manufacturer's serial number (MSN) of 7010 and had two General Electric CF34-3B1 engines.
-The aircraft then underwent a cargo conversion, being re‑designated as a CRJ200-PF (Package Freighter).
-The aircraft had been operated by West Air Sweden since 2007 as SE‑DUX.
-At the time of the crash, it had accumulated more than 38,600 flight hours and 31,000 flight cycles.
+At the time of the accident, it had accumulated more than 38,600 flight hours and 31,000 flight cycles.

 The 42‑year‑old Spanish captain had around 3,200 flying hours, of which 2,016 were on this aircraft type; the 33‑year‑old French first officer had 3,050 flying hours, of which 900 were on this aircraft type.

 Flight

 The aircraft departed Oslo-Gardermoen Airport at 23:11 hours local time for a flight to Tromsø Airport.
 The aircraft carried 4.5 t of mail.
-The aircraft was in cruise at flight level 330 (nominal 33000 ft) before the aircraft transmitted a Mayday call at approximately 23:31, after which communications and radar contact with the flight were lost by air traffic control.
+The aircraft was in cruise at flight level 330 (nominal 33000 ft) before the aircraft transmitted a Mayday call at approximately 00:31, after which communications and radar contact with the flight were lost by air traffic control.